-Marco Canil, Graduate Student Member, IEEE, Jacopo Pegoraro, Graduate Student Member, IEEE, Anish Shastri, Graduate Student Member, IEEE, Paolo Casari Senior Member, IEEE, Michele Rossi Senior Member, IEEE
+Marco Canil®, Graduate Student Member, IEEE, Jacopo Pegoraro®, Member, IEEE, Anish Shastri®, Graduate Student Member, IEEE, Paolo Casari®, Senior Member, IEEE, and Michele Rossi®, Senior Member, IEEE

-Abstract-Millimeter wave (mmWave) radar sensors are emerging as valid alternatives to cameras for the pervasive contactless monitoring of people in indoor spaces.
+Abstract-Millimeter-wave (mmWave) radar sensors are emerging as valid alternatives to cameras for the pervasive contactless monitoring of people in indoor spaces.
 However, commercial mmWave radars feature a limited range (up to 6-8 m) and are subject to occlusion, which may constitute a significant drawback in large, crowded rooms characterized by a challenging multipath environment.
 Thus, covering large indoor spaces requires multiple radars with known relative position and orientation and algorithms to combine their outputs.
-In this work, we present ORACLE, an autonomous system that (i) integrates automatic relative position and orientation estimation from multiple radar devices by exploiting the trajectories of people moving freely in the radars' common fields of view, and (ii)
+In this work, we present ORACLE, an autonomous system that: 1) integrates automatic relative position and orientation estimation from multiple radar devices by exploiting the trajectories of people moving freely in the radars'

-fuses the tracking information from multiple radars to obtain a unified tracking among all sensors.
-Our implementation and experimental evaluation of ORACLE results in median errors of 0.12 m and 0.03° for radars location and orientation estimates, respectively.
-Fused tracking improves the mean target tracking accuracy by 27%, and the mean tracking error is 23 cm in the most challenging case of 3 moving targets.
-Finally, ORACLE does not show significant performance reduction when the fusion rate is reduced to up to 1/5 of the frame rate of the single radar sensors, thus being amenable to a lightweight implementation on a resource-constrained fusion center.
+common fields of view and 2) fuses the tracking information from multiple radars to obtain a unified tracking among all sensors.
+Our implementation and experimental evaluation of ORACLE results in median errors of 0.12 m and 0.03° for radar location and orientation estimates, respectively.
+Fused tracking improves the mean target tracking accuracy by 27% and the mean tracking error is 23 cm in the most challenging case of three moving targets.
+Finally, ORACLE does not show significant performance reduction when the fusion rate is reduced to up to 1/5 of the frame rate of the single radar sensors, thus being amenable to a lightweight implementation on a resource-constrained fusion center (FC).

-Index Terms-Indoor sensing, mmWave radar network, self calibration, radar fusion, sensor fusion, people tracking
+Index Terms-Indoor sensing, millimeter-wave (mmWave) radar network, people tracking, radar fusion, selfcalibration, sensor fusion.